 Before applicants commence ADAS Closed Bell (Part 4) training, the ATE must ensure that:

 - Hold a current ADAS Part 3 diving qualification or approved equivalent for a minimum of 12 months.
-The date that the applicant obtained their Part 3 Certificate or recognised equivalent must be recorded on the application form submitted to ADAS for the Part 4 Certificate.

 - In regard to the dives required above:

-- all of the dives must have been conducted in surface supplied equipment and in open water. i.e. not in compression chambers, pools, and tanks
+- all of the dives must have been conducted in surface supplied equipment and in open water. i.e. not in compression chambers, pools, and tanks and no SCUBA

 - no dives undertaken as part of a training and/or assessment courses are to be counted